 If your claim is accepted, your ACC case owner arranges help for you.
 They carry out a Social Rehabilitation Assessment to work out what you need.
 If your injury is serious and going to affect you for a long time, they do a Support Needs Assessment.

-If you need help with other things that aren’t related to your injury, your ACC case owner contacts the Needs Assessment Service Coordination (NASC) team at your District Health Board (DHB) to ask for a needs assessment.
+If you need help with other things that are not related to your injury, your ACC case owner contacts the Needs Assessment Service Coordination (NASC) team at your District Health Board (DHB) to ask for a needs assessment.

 After a stay in hospital